What is biomimicry - The Biomimicry Institute

 What is Biomimicry? - Biomimicry 3.8

+What is Biomimicry?
 Biomimicry is learning from and then emulating nature?s forms, processes, and ecosystems to create more sustainable designs.
 Spider webs, for example, represent nature?s ability to deter collisions.
-Spiders weave UV reflective strands of silk into their webs to prevent birds from flying through.
+Nature?s chemical recipes can help us design sustainable foams and plastics.

 Biomimicry definition and examples | Ask A Biologist